Cotillion Records

 Cotillion Records was a subsidiary of Atlantic Records (from 1971 part of WEA) and was active from 1968 through 1985.
-The label was formed as an outlet for pop, R&B, and jazz.
+The label was formed as an outlet for soul, R&B, funk, pop, and jazz.
 Its first single, Otis Clay's version of "She's About a Mover", reached the R&B charts.
 Cotillion's catalog quickly expanded to include progressive rock, folk-rock, gospel, jazz and comedy.
 In 1976, the label started focusing on disco and R&B. At that point, Cotillion's catalog albums outside those genres were reissued on Atlantic.